mdn/content/files/en-us/learn/css/first_steps/getting_started/index.md

     </ul>
     ```

-2. In your CSS, target the class of `special` by creating a selector that starts with a full stop character.
-Add the following to your CSS file:
+2. In your CSS, target the class of `special` by creating a selector that starts with a full stop character:

     ```css
     .special {